 My wife and I wait for Autumn all year, happy to relinquish the high country to those unable to visit any time they wish and instead, having to save precious vacation time for a week in The West.
-I smile when I see families enjoying visiting, knowing how rejuvenating time away from one’s normal day-to-day can be and glad they’ve been able to experience the great state of Colorado.
+I smile when I see families enjoying visiting Colorado, knowing how rejuvenating time away from one’s normal day-to-day can be and glad they’ve been able to experience our great state.
 But the Fall… that’s when things change.
 Kids are back in school, family vacations are over and the roads begin to free-up from RV’s slowly lumbering over high-passes.

 The Fall… waking to a crisp, damp bite in the air, requiring an extra layer and hands jammed in pockets while standing around the stove waiting for morning coffee.
 Coyotes howl and yip as they awake.
 Birds sing.
 Yards away from camp the mighty Yampa River rumbles by, massive, oblivious to time of day or night.